The 80C Question Every Salaried Indian Faces Every April

 Real Example — Rohit, 32, Software Manager in Pune

-Rohit earns ₹18 lakh CTC and is in the 20% income tax slab after standard deduction.
-It is April 2026, new financial year.
-He wants to invest ₹2 lakh for tax saving this year.
-He has three allocation options on the table:
+Rohit earns Rs.18 lakh CTC and falls in the 20% slab after standard deduction.
+April 2026, new financial year.
+He is investing Rs.2 lakh for tax saving and has three allocations to compare.

 Option A: ₹1.5 lakh in ELSS (full 80C) + ₹50,000 in NPS (80CCD(1B))